 By clicking on the sections of the map below it's possible to download maps and routes of the areas accessible the whole year, as well as summer itineraries authorized by derogating the Regulation, in effect from 15/07 to 15/09 (PDF format).
 We underline that in all of the other areas you cannot bring your dog.
-Download here the list of routes based on the exemption and those accessible the whole year (as on the bottom of the valley).

 The numbered rectangles are the maps sections that contain areas and accessible routes, those areas without coverage of clickable sections do not have routes accessible to dogs.

 Why am I not able to bring my dog to the Park?

 Dogs cannot circulate freely in the Park because they could run into the wildlife that can undergo a lot of stress directly if directly attacked by the animal or indirectly.

 The main reason for this limitation is that our dogs are carriers of many diseases dangerous for wildlife, some of these are zoonoses, animals' diseases that can infect humans.

 The weakest target of these diseases, mostly infectious-viral origin, are wild carnivores, from mustelids to canines.
 This means that a domestic dog, even raised in an apartment, can be a vehicle of infections potentially causing mortality in badgers, ermines, martens, foxes and wolves.
 And this happens even if the dogs are vaccinated, since some recent scientific studies have shown the passage of vaccine viruses, alive even if attenuated, from the domestic animal to the small mustelids.